MobilePayDev/MobilePayDev.github.io/docs/build-basics.md

 If none is provided then our systems will generate it.
 You will be made aware of it only during errors.
 **If you need to contact us about a specific request, providing the correlation ID will ensure the fastest-possible resolution.**

+## Design Guidelines

+Our logo acts as a unique signature - a symbol and identifier for MobilePay.
+It’s a constant reminder of the joyful exchanges and wonders we are offering.

+Consistent use of our logo helps build trust and recognition across markets, and in all situations.
+Use it with care.
+And respect.
+You can find resources and guidelines [here](https://developer.mobilepay.dk/design).